 |Lincoln Village Theater Grand Opening - Friday, August 2, 1968.|

-Lincoln Village Theater was just like some old-school, fabulous, downtown Chicago theaters, at a time when downtown was beginning to lose theaters.
-The lobby was expansive, luxurious, lit by dramatic wall sconces and a working fireplace.
-There was sunken seating area and fancy restrooms.
+Lincoln Village Theater was just like some old-school, fabulous downtown Chicago theaters at a time when downtown was beginning to lose theaters.
+The lobby was expansive and luxurious, lit by dramatic wall sconces and a working fireplace.
+There was a sunken seating area and fancy restrooms.
 A place to see and be seen.

 Inside the theatre, extra-wide aisles led to extra-cushy seats.
 A wood-paneled balcony structure rose off the main floor.
-There wasn’t a bad seat in the house, thanks to stadium-style seating.
+Thanks to stadium-style seating, there wasn’t a bad seat in the house.

 No expense was spared on technical specs, either.
 The theater was equipped with Cine-Focus 35mm and 70mm projection, a ‘Scope screen, and a full six-channel stereophonic sound.

 |The FLAT format is slightly smaller than 2 times wide and 1 times tall.|

 SCOPE format is slightly wider than 2 times wide and 1 times tall.

 Lincoln Village Theatre was booked for a variety of acts as well as movies.
 In December 1968, Chicago’s Royal European Marionette Theatre settled in for a weeklong run of its 'Wizard of Oz' play.
 The Brothers Zim Revue played for two nights.
 The Barry Sisters, four nights only.
 Mickey Katz, “America’s favorite Yiddish comedian,” played the Lincoln Village, as did Larry Best and Eileen Brennan.
 The live, closed-circuit telecast of the 1970 Cassius Clay-Jerry Quarry fight, one-half of the 'Double Dynamite' package, sold out in 45 minutes at $7.50 a seat ($58.00 today).